How Health Coaches Can Support Clients on GLP-1 Medications

 A Key Concern: Muscle Loss During Rapid Weight Loss

-How Health Coaches Can Support Clients on GLP-1s
+Health Coach Strategies to Support Clients on GLP-1s

 Nutritional Considerations